 Statute of Limitations

 The statute of limitations in California for personal injury claims is two years from the date of the accident.
 (Cal.
 Code of Civ.
 Proc.
 Section 335.1).
-This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant will be forever barred from seeking money damages for personal injuries.
+This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant and their San Diego assault attorney will be forever barred from seeking money damages for personal injuries.

 Note that in cases against a public entity (e.g. city, state, school district, police departments, etc) have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
 Accordingly, for any cases where such an entity may be a defendant, it is important to consult with an attorney before the six-month period ends.

-If you have questions about an assault or battery case, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
+If you have questions about an assault or battery case, please submit your confidential question online, or call Walton Law Firm for a free and private consultation with an assault lawyer in San Diego.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500.